 Where to with the faecal waste, if there is no sewage system?

 Each outhouse is equipped with two plastic containers, which are exchanged daily by trained employees.
 The full containers are brought to large collection containers outside of the slums.
 A truck then brings them to a treatment facility where renewable energy or organic fertiliser is produced.
-The purchasers are industrial firms & mostly Kenyan farms, who use the fertiliser to increase their harvest.
-Furthermore, a R&D programme is involved in the conversion to biogas, biochar, urine nitrification, & animal feed.
+The purchasers are industrial firms and mostly Kenyan farms, who use the fertiliser to increase their harvest.
+Furthermore, a R&D programme is involved in the conversion to biogas, biochar, urine nitrification, and animal feed.

-Toilets create jobs & a clean environment
+Toilets create jobs and a clean environment

 Currently 331 local operators are running 684 facilities in six informal settlements, whereby another 139 jobs have been created in waste removal.
 27,000 inhabitants now have access to clean lavatories.